 Macular Research Group

-Our research focuses on diseases of the macular.
+Our research focuses on understanding, detecting and treating diseases of the macular.

-We are working on all aspects of macular disease, but the primary focus of our activity is the development new technologies that can detect and monitor this blinding eye condition at an early stage, before vision is lost.
-Additionally, we are interested in the experiences of people with macular disease, with respect to their treatment, rehabilitation and other aspects of their eye care.
+We are working on all aspects of macular disease, but our primary focus is the development of new technologies that can detect and monitor sight threatening eye conditions at an early stage, before vision is lost.
+Additionally, we are interested in the experiences of people with macular disease, with respect to their treatment, rehabilitation, and other aspects of their eye care.

 - To improve the lives and experiences of people living with advanced macular disease.